-Students will identify in conjunction with their assigned field instructor, specific culturally competent professional practice focused, fieldwork site specific related assignments which will illustrate skill development that are designed to guide and help the student and field instructor focus on the acquisition of the overall competency.
+Students will identify in conjunction with their assigned field instructor, specific culturally competent professional practice focused, fieldwork site specific related assignments that are behaviorally-specific and measurable which will illustrate skill development that are designed to guide and help the student and field instructor focus on the acquisition of the overall competency.
 Students strive to become proficient in the practice behaviors for each competency.